-The Group received in January 2018, a non-refundable upfront fee of USD 5.0 million for the right to use the clinical candidate, ADX71441, including all materials and know-how related to this clinical candidate.
+The Group received and recognized in January 2018, a non-refundable upfront fee of USD 5.0 million for the right to use the clinical candidate, ADX71441, including all materials and know-how related to this clinical candidate.
 In addition, the Group is eligible for payments on successful achievement of pre-specified clinical, regulatory and commercial milestones totaling USD 330 million and royalties on net sales of mid-single digits to low teens double-digit.

 On February 14, 2019, Indivior terminated the development of their selected compound, ADX71441.
 Separately, Indivior funds research at the Group, based on a research plan to be mutually agreed between the parties, to discover novel GABAB PAM compounds.
 These future novel GABAB PAM compounds, if selected by Indivior, become licensed compounds.
 The Group agreed with Indivior to an initial research term of two years, that can be extended by twelve-month increments and a minimum annual funding of USD 2 million for the Group's R&D costs incurred.
-Following Indivior's selection of one newly identified compound, the Group has the right to also select one additional newly identified compound.
-The Group is responsible for the funding of all development and commercialization costs of its selected compounds and Indivior has no rights to the Group's selected compounds.
+Following Indivior's selection of one newly identified compound, the Group has the right to also select one additional newly identified compounds and Indivior has no rights to the Group's selected compounds.
 The initial two-year research term was expected to run from May 2018 to April 2020.
 On October 7, 2019 and December 20, 2019, Indivior agreed an additional research funding of USD 0.8 million, increasing the research funding by USD 1.6 million, for the research period.
-For the three-month period ended March 31, 2020, the Group recognized CHF 0.9 million as revenue (CHF 0.7 million in the first quarter 2019) and recorded CHF 0.5 million as contract liability (CHF 0.9 million as of December 31, 2019).